Liam Williams (rugby union): Personal life

 Williams is known by the nickname Sanjay, which he has had since he was young.
 He currently lives with his Welsh model wife Sophie Harries having been together since 2015.
-They were married in a stunning ceremony on 30 July 2022.
+They were married in a ceremony on 30 July 2022.
 Williams has spoken previously about his struggles with a stammer which was exacerbated by the pressures of conducting press interviews.
 Williams has sought therapy to resolve this and has conducted more interviews since.
 Williams is known for his unusual running style stemming from bowing of his legs.
 This does not impact his performances and has not been corrected following advice from doctors that doing so could end his career.